 III.
-Oregon Should Join the National Trend Toward SOL Reform for CSA
+Missouri Should Join the National Trend Toward SOL Reform for CSA

-The gold standard of the SOL reform movement for CSA is for states to eliminate civil and criminal SOLs and revive expired civil claims-like Vermont, Maine, Guam, and NMI have already done.
-Oregon has made some progress but must do more to join the two-dozen states across the U.S. and three territories have revival laws giving survivors an opportunity to file claims for decades old abuse that were blocked by short SOLs.
-Oregon is lagging behind with its short SOL for civil claims.
+The gold standard of the SOL reform movement for CSA is for states to eliminate civil and criminal SOLs and revive expired civil claims-like Maryland, Vermont, Maine, Guam, and NMI have already done.
+Missouri lags behind and has some of the shortest SOLs in the nation for CSA claims.